SainyTK/next-page-router-x-integration/README.md

 # Next JS (App Router) + X Integration
 This repo demonstrates a simple way to integrate Next JS (App Router) with X. Here're the list of integrations:
 1. Authentication with OAuth2
-2. User profile fetching (username, image, follow count)
+2. Personal profile fetching (username and image)
+3. Create a post

 ## X developer portal setup
 1. Login to X.